 GPP

-I estimated the mean Gross Primary Production (GPP) across all sites and sampling periods to be 0.196 g O2 m-2 d-1 (Figure 8.).
+I estimated the mean GPP across all sites and sampling periods to be 0.196 g O2 m-2 d-1 (Figure 8.), with XXX seasonal difference etc.

 The model I determined for GPP was a linear mixed effects model with a square root of a log transformation with site as a random effect.
 The main effects were determined to be sampling period (Figure 8) and depth (Figure 9) both with a model p-value<<0.05.
 GPP did not appear to be related to daily amounts of light (PAR) or concentrations of nutrients (DOC, DIN, SRP) or was weakly negatively associated.